-In my first couple of years in the UK, I thought it odd that people were eating ice cream in winter.
+In my first couple of years in the UK, I found it odd that people were eating ice cream in winter.
 It’s already cold enough in the winter, so why add more coldness to one’s body??

 Someone I mentioned this to responded with, “Well, according to your logic, people in Singapore shouldn’t be eating anything hot at ANY time of the year in that case!”